 Handmade cabins, where the timber is harvested and hewn on site, will require chinking.
 Chinking ensures that logs, which don’t perfectly fit, have a nice seal.
 Permachink is a sealant you can use to apply in the gaps between your hewn logs to prevent external infiltration (air and water) and heat loss.

-Always remember when using caulking to apply a first coat of stain before caulking.
+Always remember when using caulk to apply a first coat of stain before caulking.

 Alternatively, if you have purchased a kit-cabin then typically the logs align very well and interlock with a tongue and groove joint which is more resistant to weathering.

 The selection of hand-made or kit-cabins may also impact upon the vertical wall shrinkage.
 Vertical wall shrinkage is something we discussed in number one tips for log cabin homes

 Vertical wall shrinkage is often forgotten about when building log cabins but is a very important factor.
 Vertical wall shrinkage is most prevalent in naturally harvested logs

 Whatever construction type you select, simple additions to your cabin such as lead flashing above all of your doors and windows will help to mitigate jamb rot.